Where/What is LA Compost?

-* we know, it says compostable, but our piles break down food scraps rather faster than the bioplastics take to decompost.
+* we know, it says compostable, but our piles break down food scraps faster than the bioplastics take to decompose.
 Bio-plastics can be collected and remanufactured right here in LA.

 How do i store my food scraps?

 You can store food scraps in a reusable glass, plastic or cardboard container.
 You can keep the scraps in the freezer to halt decomposition while softening the cell wall structure.
-Or keep kitchen scraps mixed with shredded papers and leaves to begin the decomposition process.
+Or keep kitchen scraps in a bin mixed with shredded papers and leaves to begin the decomposition process.

 Do you pick up food scraps?

 No. We are working to make drop hubs more accessible.
-We invite you to engage with the various acitivities and workshops offered at the compost hubs.
-Enjoy the connection to the vibrant ecosystems throughout LA.
+We invite you to engage with the various activities and workshops offered at the compost hubs and enjoy the connection to the vibrant ecosystems throughout LA.

 Can i drop my food scraps at farmers markets?